jupyter-book/mystmd/docs/index.md

 ## Create Scientific Publications

-Create interactive scientific publications for the web or export to PDF, LaTeX and Microsoft Word.
+Create interactive scientific publications for the web or export to PDF, $\LaTeX$ and Microsoft Word.

 ::::{grid} 1 1 2 3